Key Takeaways

 The counterintuitive finding: 24% of guest posting advocates refuse any link below DR 50.
 Among digital PR advocates, only 14% set that bar.

 The explanation is straightforward once you think about it.
 Digital PR placements land on established news and trade publications by default — the average is already above DR 50, so a strict minimum isn't necessary.
 Guest posting has enough quality variance that practitioners need stricter filters to avoid the bottom of the market.
-The DR threshold isn't a standard — it's a defense mechanism.
+The DR threshold isn't a quality standard.
+It's a defense mechanism.

 When you group PR-style methods together — digital PR plus reactive sourcing via platforms like Qwoted and Featured (which 21% of surveyed SEOs rank as their #1 method) — the combined share of SEOs naming an editorial approach as their best-performing method pulls ahead of every content-placement method combined.
 Editorial beats placement, in the aggregate.

-Guest posting wins on three things: anchor control, niche precision, and cost at the low end.
-Digital PR wins on authority, validation, AI signal, safety, and scalability without penalty risk.
-If you're picking one, digital PR wins on the factors that matter most in 2026.
-If you're picking both, each has a job.
+Guest posting wins on three things: anchor control, niche precision, and topic and angle control.
+Digital PR wins on authority, validation, AI visibility, scalability, and safety.
+If you're picking one method, digital PR wins on the factors that matter most in 2026.
+If you're picking both, each has a job — and a distinct one.

 When Guest Posting for SEO Actually Makes Sense